 - Strong desire to work for an environmental organization and/or non-profit.

-- Strong desire to carry out CEFG’s and CGBD’s vision, mission and goals.
+- Strong desire to carry out CEFG’s and BFG’s vision, mission and goals.

 - Experience with outreach, communication and networking.